Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Solution 8: Turn off the VPN’s Trigger

-Many websites didn’t allow us to use VPN; if you do, the webpage won’t load or show an error.
+Many websites don’t allow us to use a VPN; if you do, the webpage won’t load or show an error.
 Whether you have downloaded the third-party VPN app or used the system’s VPN, disable it.

 Solution 9: Change Modem Security Settings